networknt/light-doc/content/contribute/developer-guide.md

 draft: false
 ---

 The light platform consists dozens of open-source projects and lives by the work of its contributors.
 There are plenty of open issues and [request for comments][], and we need your help to make Light even brighter.
-You do not need to be a Java guru to contribute to the projects.
+You do not need to be a Java/Kotlin/Javascript guru to contribute to the projects.

 ### Assumptions